“Licensed” is American English, while “licenced” is British English when used as a verb.

 Using Wrong Regional Spelling

-- ❌ Wrong: He is licensed to drive (UK academic paper using British style).
+- ❌ Wrong: He licensed to drive (UK academic paper using British style).

 - ✅ Correct: He is licenced to drive.